 Of course, Assistant is in the job title, but embodying that role is extremely important and sometimes difficult to do.
-Your job duties can range from moving equipment to moving patients to completing preliminary check-ups on patients before the doctor arrives.
+Your job duties and CNA skills can range from moving equipment to moving patients to completing preliminary check-ups on patients before the doctor arrives.

 These preliminary checkups are important, because you will be the first person the patient sees when they arrive to the doctor’s office.
 Your warm demeanor will set the tone of the appointment, and it will be your responsibility to put the patient at ease.

 You will also prepare them for their meeting with the doctor.

 Your CNA skills are aimed at not only making the patients feel comfortable, but it’s also aimed at ensuring that everything is done smoothly, efficiently, and effectively in order to keep up the rhythm of the hospital, nursing facility, or doctor’s office where you work.